Top 5 UI/UX Design Agencies in the World

 - Describe your product’s target audience.

 - Document the history of your product and how the user experience changed and why.
-Tell them about any user tests and experiments made.
+Tell them about any user testing and experiments made.

 - Many agencies will inquire about a product demo to understand the product better — its features, strengths and weaknesses, and opportunities for improvement.